Return to the essay table of contents

 Or one of these could be to raise his music to celebration.

-He passed his thirtieth birthday in deep unhappiness, and many of his feelings were actually those
+He passed his thirtieth birthday in deep unhappiness, and many of his feelings

 Of the man he considered his universal opposite - Stanislas -